Slender West Lake: History

 Despite Yangzhou's centuries of prosperity as a major hub on the Grand Canal, the area around Slender West Lake was not particularly built up until the Qianlong Era of the Qing, the mid-1700s.
 The area had been greatly damaged with the rest of city by the Qing conquest and the Yangzhou Massacre in May 1645.
 Under the Qing, however, the great wealth of the area's canal officials and salt merchants was used to construct lavish private residences and gardens along with nationally renowned restaurants and teahouses and decoration intended to welcome Qing emperors and officials, particularly the Qianlong Emperor.
 The lake was dredged and enlarged to handle the imperial entourage, particularly during his second visit in 1757.
 Several major landmarks self-consciously emulate features of other locations.
 The area was heavily damaged during the Taiping Rebellion in the 1850s and 1860s, but was a particular focus of rebuilding afterwards.

 The lake was thoroughly dredged in 1979, allowing boats to again reach the Daming Temple in time for a long-planned bit of cultural diplomacy whereby the Tōshōdai-ji in Nara, Japan, allowed its 8th century sculpture of the monk and missionary Jianzhen to be temporarily exhibited at his original temple in mainland China.
 The lake was designated a national park in 1988.

 A long bank planted with weeping willows follows the lake.
 At its midpoint stands a square terrace with pavilions at each of the corners and one in the center.
-Around the lake is a park in which are found several attractions: Xu Garden, the White Dagoba of Lianxing Temple, copied from the similar tower in Beijing's Beihai Park; Five-Pavilion Bridge; Small Gold Mountain (Xiao Jinshan); and the Fishing Platform (Diaoyu Tai), a favorite retreat of the Qianlong Emperor.
+Around the lake is a park in which are found several attractions: Xu Garden, the White Dagoba of Lianxing Temple, copied from the similar tower in Beijing's Beihai Park; Five-Pavilion Bridge; Small Gold Mountain (小金山, Xiǎojīnshān); and the Fishing Platform (釣魚台, Diàoyú Tái), a favorite retreat of the Qianlong Emperor.
 The emperor was so gratified by his luck in fishing at this spot that he ordered additional stipends for the town.
 As it turns out, his success had been augmented by local swimmers who lurked in the lake busily attaching fish to his hook.
-The present Bridge of 24s (Ershisi Qiao or Niansi Qiao) is not located in its original place and probably derives from confusion with the 24 bridges recorded in Yangzhou under the Tang, the confusion arising from the general lack of distinction between singular and plural forms in Chinese.
+The present Bridge of 24s (t 二十四橋, s 二十四桥, Èrshísì Qiáo, or t 廿四橋, s 廿四桥, Niànsì Qiáo) is not located in its original place and probably derives from confusion with the 24 bridges recorded in Yangzhou under the Tang, the confusion arising from the general lack of distinction between singular and plural forms in Chinese.